 Sweets & Biscuits

 A Bouchon de Bordeaux is not a traditional bouchon (cork; still used across the board by Bordeaux winemakers) but a bite-sized pastry filled with an explosive combo of almond paste and candied grapes macerated in Fine de Bordeaux grape brandy.

-Other sweet treats include Dunes Blanches (puffs of choux pastry filled with an unusual vanilla-dashed whipped cream) and macarons biscuits containing just egg whites and almonds from nearby St-Émilion: in the medieval village, those by 1930s biscuit workshop Nadia Fermingier are reckoned to be the best (albeit priciest also).
+Other sweet treats include Dunes Blanches (puffs of choux pastry filled with an unusual vanilla-dashed whipped cream) and macaron biscuits containing just egg whites and almonds from nearby St-Émilion.
+In the medieval village, macaron biscuits by 1930s biscuit workshop Nadia Fermingier are reckoned to be the best (albeit the priciest).

 Sidebar: Only in Bordeaux

 They are known as pains au chocolat everywhere else in France, but in Bordeaux the classic French pastry filled with strips of chocolate are called chocolatines.
 In St-Michel, La Boulangerie sells one of the finest chocolatines going.

 - Au Bistrot

 - Belle Campagne